This guide explains how to use the board for administrators.

 Enter the name of the action.

-■ Change Action
+■ Change action

 Click an action on the list to open the action editing screen.
 The items you can change are the same as in “Add Action”.

-■ Delete Action
+■ Delete action

 Click an action on the list to open the action editing screen.
-Click the [Delete] button to delete the action.
-Alternatively, you can delete the action by clicking the [Delete] button directly on the list.
+Click the [DELETE] button to delete the action.
+Alternatively, you can delete the action by clicking the [DELETE] button directly on the list.

 If a transition that uses that action is already defined, deleting the action will also delete the transition.